Narrabeen

 PROFILE FAQ

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified eight projects likely affecting the area.
-Notable ones are Cromer Village Green (Proposed Mixed-Use Precinct), The Narrabeen Village, Narrabeen Surf Life Saving Club Redevelopment, and Narrabeen Lakeside Estate.
-Below is a list of projects most relevant to the area.
+AreaSearch has identified eight projects that could impact the area, with key ones being Cromer Village Green's proposed mixed-use precinct, The Narrabeen Village, Narrabeen Surf Life Saving Club Redevelopment, and Narrabeen Lakeside Estate.

 Professional plan users can use the search below to filter and access additional projects.